kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 ### Every API that wants to support cross-namespace references maintains its own equivalent to ReferenceGrant
 This would be a confusing mess, we should avoid this at all costs.

-### Use CEL to define ClusterReferenceGrant, rather than JSONPath
+### Use CEL to define ReferenceStrategy, rather than JSONPath
 This could be a reasonable path and potential future addition, but Kubernetes users are currently more familiar with JSONPath as it is exposed in prominent places such as kubectl.